Programs

 The second session of the morning includes presentations focused on case studies of activim, body actions, and emblematic artistic movements in the recent history of Latin American countries:

 Perrahabl@ and Other Feminist Experiments.
-Women's Art and Activism During the Fujimori Dictatorship
+Women's Art and Activism During the Fujimori Dictatorship (watch the video)

 Miguel A. López